Information about certification and registration for Minnesota's Placing-in-Service program. Also includes a list of registered/certified entities.

 Central Weights and Measures Association (CWMA)

 Do you currently have a permit?
-If not, will you be working in Wisconsin, Michigan or Nebraska?
+If not, will you be working in Kansas, Nebraska, or Wisconsin?

-The following states recognize the CWMA exams: Minnesota; Wisconsin; Iowa; Michigan; Ohio; Illinois; Nebraska.
+The following states recognize the CWMA exams: Minnesota; Wisconsin; Iowa; Nebraska, and Kansas.

 The Department of Commerce, Weights and Measures Division has a voluntary registration program for service persons working with commercial weighing and measuring equipment in the State of Minnesota.
 The rules and regulations for the voluntary registration program are promulgated under the authority of Minnesota Statute §239.06.